Understand when to buy a car and how to negotiate to save thousands on your next purchase

 Auto loan delinquencies have jumped and KAR Auction Services expects nearly two million vehicles to be repossessed this year, double the amount that were repossessed in the worst year of the recession.

-All those repossessed cars and trade-ins will continue to drive prices lower in 2019.
+All those repossessed cars, cars with liens and trade-ins will continue to drive prices lower in 2019.

 How Buyers Win in the 2019 Car Market